razee-io/Razee/README.md

 ## Architecture overview

-Razee consists of two modules, RazeeDash and Kapitan, that are loosly coupled and that can be used independently.
+Razee consists of two modules, RazeeDash and Kapitan, that are loosely coupled and that can be used independently.
 With RazeeDash, you can dynamically create a live inventory of your Kubernetes resources and use the powerful filter and alerting capabilities to visualize configuration information and troubleshoot issues in your deployment process more quickly.
 Kapitan components are designed to simplify multi-cluster deployments by templatizing Kubernetes resources, grouping resources and clusters, and defining rules for these groupings so that you can create a flexible configuration that is enforced across clusters, environments, and clouds.

 Take a look at the Razee architecture to see how Razee components interact, and how you can visualize and control your deployment process.